-We try to keep it green.
 Almost everything you buy creates waste either in the manufacturing or the packaging.
 Granite pavers can be a zero waste business.
-We collect the granite in recycled industrial totes that once transported anything from vitamin E to ink.
+Forever Stone collects the granite in recycled industrial totes that once transported anything from vitamin E to ink.
 Recycled pallets or skids are used to ship the pavers out.
-All the waste granite that we produce gets turned into crushed stone for concrete products or the underlay for the pavers.
-This way we don't throw anything away.
-The carbon footprint we are creating is about the same as if it was thrown out.
-It would have been transported to the landfill anyway.
-So you create less waste the more Forever Stone you use.
+All the waste granite that Forever Stone produces gets turned into crushed stone for concrete products or the underlay for the pavers -- nothing gets thrown away, so you create less waste the more Forever Stone you use.

 Granite should have a hardness of about 6 or higher based on Moh's scale.
 To compare this to other paving materials, slate/flagstone is 2.5-4 on Moh's scale and Travertine is 4.
 To put this in perspective diamonds are 10 and talc is 1.
 Granite will last forever.
 It's used as counters because it will dull your knife before it scratches.
 The pavers we make with granite are 3 times harder than concrete.